abexsoft/teien/README.md

 # Teien

-Teien will be a platform to make 3D world easily with Ruby.
+Teien will be a platform to make 3D worlds connected by network easily with Ruby.

 ## Installation